How to solve DNS Server not responding issue | Fix DNS Server is not responding in Windows 10

 By doing this the IPv6 will be disabled.
 Now again try reaching the web page.

-So, these are the ways through which you can fix the DNS server not responding problem.
+So, these are the ways through which you can fix the DNS server is not responding problem in Windows 8 and Windows 10.
 If the problem still exists after applying all the mentioned methods, then it is recommended to contact a technical person.